BRANCASTER

 Most books state that Admiral Horatio Nelson learn't to sail at Brancaster.
 However, in the mid to late 18th century, there was virtually no such thing as sailing for pleasure; so Nelson probably came to Brancaster Staithe from his home in Burnham Thorpe and persuaded local fishermen to take him out in their sailing boats.
 This would have taught the young Nelson about winds and tides, which would be invaluable to him in later life. |

-On the main coast road (A149) you will find a fresh fish shed and the local shop. |
+On the main coast road (A149) you will find a fresh fish shed, a local shop and The Jolly Sailors - one of the most popular watering holes on the North Norfolk Coast. |

 The Fish Shed at Brancaster |